Cognigy/Documentation/docs/en/docs/_includes/ai/generative-ai/credentials.md

         8.2 Click **Create**.<br>
         8.3 Fill in the remaining fields:<br>
             - **Deployment Name** — add a [model name](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#deploy-a-model).<br>
-            - **API Version** — add an [API version](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#rest-api-versioning).
-The API version to use for this operation in the `YYYY-MM-DD` format.<br>
+            - **Api Version** — add an [API version](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#rest-api-versioning).
+The API version to use for this operation in the `YYYY-MM-DD` format.
+Note that the version may have an extended format, for example, `2023-03-15-preview`. <br>
             - **Custom URL** — this parameter is optional.
 To control the connection between your clusters and the Azure OpenAI provider, you can route connections through dedicated proxy servers, creating an additional layer of security.
-To do this, specify the URL in the following pattern: `https://<resource-name>.openai.azure.com/openai/deployments/<deployment-name>/completions?api-version=<version-in-YYYY-MM-DD-format>`.
+To do this, specify the URL in the following pattern: `https://<resource-name>.openai.azure.com/openai/deployments/<deployment-name>/completions?api-version=<api-verson>`.
+When a Custom URL is added, the **Resource Name**, **Deployment Name**, and **API Version** fields will be ignored.

     === "OpenAI"
         8.1 Fill in the following fields:<br>